 This month, Michaels asked me and the other Michaels Makers to organize an area in our homes.
 Our office/craft area has long been a neglected work in progress, so first I decluttered the room, then added finishing touches that solved problems in the space.

-I work from home and have been needing a dedicated work space.
+I have been needing a dedicated office space.
 Not a bedroom floor, not a kitchen table, not a couch where I can get sucked into Netflix.
 An office where I can shut the door and have stuff not get moved around.

 Here’s the room when we first moved in.
 It’s a small, narrow room only the width of a crib.
 But there are two gorgeous windows which let lots of light in, as well as a french door so I can